Spouse of Texas mass shooting victim welcomes all to funeral

 Margie Reckard (ruh-KARD’) was among 22 people fatally shot on Aug.
 3 at a Walmart in El Paso.
 Reckard and Antonio Basco were married 22 years.

-Perches Funeral Homes director Harrison Johnson said Wednesday that Reckard has relatives, including a son and grandchildren, but Basco says he has no other family.
+Perches Funeral Homes director Harrison Johnson said Wednesday that Reckard has children and grandchildren.
+Johnson says Basco has no family in El Paso or elsewhere that funeral home officials have been made aware.

 Johnson says the funeral home is preparing for a “multitude” of mourners.

 A prayer service will be held at 7 p.m.
 Friday at the funeral home, at 4946 Hondo Pass Dr. Reckard’s funeral is at 9 a.m.
 Saturday at Restlawn Cemetery.